SolangeUG/nature-in-code/nature-in-code.md

           || (non_identical && is_heterozygous(parent2));
 }

-// are both parents are heterozygous function heterozygous_identical(parent1, parent2) {
+// are both parents heterozygous function heterozygous_and_identical(parent1, parent2) {
 	return identical(parent1, parent2) && parent1 === "A1A2";
 }